-1. From the SMC server web interface, connect to the web administration interface of the

-Refer to the Stormshield Network User Configuration Manual under High availability to add a passive node.
+- 1. From the SMC server web interface, connect to the web administration interface of the firewall by clicking the icon in the list of firewalls in the Monitoring menu. - Refer to the Stormshield Network User Configuration Manual under High availability to add a passive node.
 In a failover, the passive node will become active and will automatically connect to the SMC server